Data Privacy for Enboarder

 We may also disclose your personal data to other recipients outside of the company if necessary for fulfillment of our contractual and statutory duties as an employer.
 These may be, for example:

-- Official bodies (pension insurance provider, occupational pension schemes, Social Security providers, tax authorities, courts)
+• Official bodies (pension insurance provider, occupational pension schemes, Social Security providers, tax authorities, courts, professional associations)

-Our cloud provider and HR service provider are bound by contract to observing strict regulations regarding data protection.
-They are committed to handle your personal data with care.
-They are prohibited to use your personal data for their own purposes or to pass the personal data on to third parties.
+Our cloud provider and HR service provider are bound by contract to observe strict regulations regarding data protection.
+They are committed to handling your personal data with care.
+They are prohibited from using your personal data for their own purposes or from passing the personal data on to third parties.

-It cannot be eliminated that an IT service provider from a third country (e.g. Australia) gets rarely and limited access to your personal data during remote maintenance of IT services.
+It may be possible that an IT service provider from a third country would, in rare circumstances, receive limited access to your personal data during remote maintenance of IT services.
 We’ll inform you about exact details, if we are obliged by law.

-Should we disclose personal data to service providers or companies within the BASF group outside of the European Economic Area (EEA) they will only be disclosed if the EU Commission confirmed an adequate data protection level for the third country or other data protection guarantees (such as binding corporate rules or EU standard contractual clauses) apply.
-You may request the information from the above specified contact details.
+In the event we disclose personal data to service providers or companies within the BASF group outside of the European Economic Area (EEA), the personal data will only be disclosed if the EU Commission confirmed an adequate data protection level for the third country or other data protection guarantees (such as binding corporate rules or EU standard contractual clauses) apply.
+You may request the information from the above service providers and companies.

-Our processor stores your personal data in an extremely protected computer center in Frankfurt on the Main (Germany).
+Our processor stores your personal data in an extremely protected computer center in Frankfurt on the Main in Germany (or according to the regulations of your BASF company outside the EU, e.g., in Australia or the USA).
 The transfer of personal data is encrypted.
 Our processor uses technical and organizational safety measures to protect your personal data against accidental or willful manipulation, loss, destruction, or access by unauthorized persons.
 All the security measures and the compliance with data protection regulations are regularly audited by an independent entity.

 Enboarder uses the following cookies: